pilot2254/pilot2254/quotes.md

 - "If you're afraid to fail, then you're probably going to fail."

 - "Man is least himself when he talks in his own person.
 Give him a mask, and he will tell you the truth."

+- "If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime."